samsonasik/ErrorHeroModule/README.md

 > For version ^2.0, you can read at [version 2 readme](https://github.com/samsonasik/ErrorHeroModule/tree/2.x.x) which only support ZF3 and ZF Expressive version 3 with php ^7.1.

-> For version 1, you can read at [version 1 readme](https://github.com/samsonasik/ErrorHeroModule/tree/1.x.x) which still support ZF2 and ZF Mezzio version 1 and 2 with php ^5.6|^7.0 support.
+> For version 1, you can read at [version 1 readme](https://github.com/samsonasik/ErrorHeroModule/tree/1.x.x) which still support ZF2 and ZF Expressive version 1 and 2 with php ^5.6|^7.0 support.

 Introduction
 ------------